sfmoma/getty-getter/README.md

 ### Usage

 This script is a work in progress.
-Right now there are three basic functions.
+Right now there are four basic functions.

 #### 1. get_getty_ulan